Expect Cotton futures to trade lower: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX closed flat on Wednesday on reports of higher supplies this season through imports due to strong rupees.
+Cotton futures on MCX fell on Thursday its 4th fall in five sessions on reports of higher supplies this season through imports due to strong rupees.
 Moreover, as per Care ratings, cotton production in India may higher by 4% in 2016/17 compared to last year.
 The domestic cotton arrivals in the first 25 days in April are higher by 59% on year at 2.32 lakh tonnes (lt) compared to 1.46 lt last year, as per Agmarknet data.
 As per CAI, the arrivals during March 2017 are higher than that of the corresponding month during last year.

 Outlook